OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

 ### Set the number of Media Nodes on startup

-To deploy your OpenVidu Pro cluster with a specific initial number of Media Nodes you just need to .
-You first have to prepare the maximum number of Media Nodes you want.
-For example, if you want your cluster to be able to grow up to 3 Media Nodes, then you will need 4 hosts in your infrastructure: one for the OpenVidu Server Pro Node and three for each Media Node.
-Check out the Cluster machines prerequisites.
+To deploy your OpenVidu Pro cluster with a specific initial number of Media Nodes you just need to install the Media Node service in as many machines as Media Nodes you want.
+For example, if you want your cluster to be able to grow up to 3 Media Nodes, then you will need 4 machines in your infrastructure: 1 for the OpenVidu Server Pro Node and 3 for each Media Node.

-Then you just need to properly configure the inventory.yml file with each instance IP before running Ansible's playbook.
-This way your cluster will start with the desired number of Media Nodes.
+Check out the [Prerequisites](#1-prerequisites) section and make sure that all of your machines intended to run a Media Node service fulfill the requirements for doing so.
+Then [install and run the Media Node service](#3-media-nodes) in all of them.

 ### Change the number of Media Nodes on the fly